babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 **TL;DR;**

 - Please do not use Match with `--readonly false` unless you really need that and you know what you are doing
-- Please don't use Xcode code signning capabilities and don't change automatic code signning in the project settings to make it download or generate code signing documents, always use Match for that
+- Please don't use Xcode code signing capabilities ("Download Manual Profiles" or "Manage Certificates" buttons in Xcode's preferences pane) and don't change automatic code signing in the project settings.
+Always use Match.
-- If you see the error when running Match make sure you specify correct parameters.
+- If you see an error when running Match, make sure you specified the correct parameters.
 Consult with `fastlane/Matchfile` and `fastlane/Appfile` to inspect defaults

 ## Installing Certificates and Provisioning Profiles Locally